Maurux01/maurux01.github.io/README.md

 </p>

 <p align="justify">
-Follow this [link] (maurux01.github.io) to visit my website.
+Follow this [link](https://maurux01.github.io) to visit my website.
 Follow this repository to see ongoing updates and improvements.
 Thank you for your interest!
 </p>